 Late 2019 or early 2020 I visited the site and noticed the domain had expired.
 There was now no official presence of Fear of God, nor Dawn Crosby, on the web.

 During the Corona crisis it occurred to me that I should at least make sure that there was some semblance of a repository of All Things Dawn.
 This culminated in my registering fearofgod.band (fearofgod.com, my first choice, was taken by some fashion brand).
-I re-instated the site from a backup, checked out the Wayback Engine Internet Archive to add some of Tony’s latest changes, updated various bits and bobs on the site, and also added the forum you’re reading now.
+I re-instated the site from a backup, checked out the Wayback Engine Internet Archive to add some of Tony’s latest changes, updated various bits and bobs on the site, and also added a forum.

 Now it needs to be said: The new version of the site doesn’t use state-of-the-art web design techniques, so it may not work well on phones or other small screens.
 But there is for now, and the foreseeable future, a place where fans of Dawn and her bands can find information and, due to this forum, meet.